 Another nine Olympic Games would pass before the country won another medal, a silver in table tennis at the Beijing Olympics.

-100th Anniversary of Amber Road
+Neighbourhoods – 100th anniversary of Amber Road

 It’s interesting what you find when you dig into the past.
 In one of our recent Street Talk columns in our print magazine, we chatted to a family who lived in Amber Gardens.
 When we took a casual look in the books to see if it had any historical significance, we quickly discovered it does!